Cato Institute: Global freedom

-Cato's scholars seek to advance policies and support institutions in developing and developed countries that protect human rights and extend the range of personal choice.
+Cato's scholars seek to advance policies and support institutions in developing and developed countries that protect human rights and extend the range of personal choices.
 In particular, Cato's research explores the central role that freedom in its various dimensions—economic, civil, and personal—plays in human progress and in solving some of the world's most pressing problems, including global poverty.
 To this end Cato co-publishes the annual Human Freedom Index (2015–) with the Fraser Institute and is the co-publisher with Fraser of the U.S. edition of the Economic Freedom of the World annual report (1996–).

 Immigration

 Cato argues that most Americans are immigrants or descended from immigrants who sought opportunity and freedom on American shores, and they believe that this continues today with immigrants continuing to become Americans, making the United States a wealthier, freer, and safer country.
-Cato's research indicates that the current US immigration system excludes most peaceful and healthy immigrants, and urges policymakers to expand and deregulate legal immigration.
+Cato's research indicates that the current US immigration system excludes the most peaceful and healthy immigrants, and urges policymakers to expand and deregulate legal immigration.
 Further, Cato supports open borders.